A Look at Each Vaccine: Japanese Encephalitis Virus (JEV) Vaccine

 How do you catch JEV?

 JEV is transmitted by the bite of a mosquito.
 Fortunately, the risk of catching JEV is very low.
-In a 14-year period, between 1978 and 1992, only 11 people traveling from the United States to the Far East caught JEV.
+In a 10-year period, between 1993 and 2013, only eight people traveling from the United States to the Far East caught JEV.
 Most of those infected were members of the U.S. military who were in the field.

 How can you avoid JEV?